sampsyo/home/_posts/2014-06-07-conferencetalk.md

     [pldi]: http://conferences.inf.ed.ac.uk/pldi2014/
     [passert]: http://homes.cs.washington.edu/~asampson/media/papers/passert-pldi2014.pdf
 ---
 Conference talks are a particularly rewarding part of grad school.
 And compared to reading your paper, you have a better shot at getting people on your side when they see your talk.
-But because they're so visible and critical to dissemination, they're an enormous responsibility to hoist onto students---especially if it's your first talk.
+But because they're so visible and critical to dissemination, they're an enormous responsibility to heap onto students---especially if it's your first talk.

 Here is what I have learned so far about the process of preparing a talk.